prashant-shahi/gql-import-cli/README.md

 ## Usage

-Download the appropriate binary as per your machine from the `bin` folder.
+Download the appropriate binary as per your machine from the [release page](https://github.com/prashant-shahi/gql-import-cli/releases) or the `bin` folder.

 ```bash
 $ ./bin/gql-import-cli-linux ./example/schema.graphql